switchspan/switchspan.github.io/source/_posts/2014-01-07-rabbitmq-cookbook.markdown

 This book is an excellent resource for anyone looking to use RabbitMQ (or any other AMQP server for that matter...) for queuing/integration.
 Most modern software components [pass messages][messages] to other components, not data.
 I thoroughly enjoyed reviewing this book and learn some new RabbitMQ tricks in the process.
 The format uses a clean cookbook of recipe description, how to implement the recipe, and how the recipe works.
 It makes finding a solution to a queuing challenge a quick and easy process.

 This book comprises over 265 pages and 70 recipes for a myriad of integration solutions.
-[Sigismondo][sigis] and [Gabriele][gab] did a great job of showing code examples for Java, C#, Python as well as others languages.
+[Sigismondo][sigis] and [Gabriele][gab] did a great job of showing code examples for Java, C#, Ruby as well as others languages.
 In addition to the examples, they also show how to properly manage a RabbitMQ server and deploy it to the cloud.

 Here is a brief table of contents: